Research Aid Planning Division, Research Aid Division I, Research Aid Division II,

 From FY1999, some functions of the Grants-in-Aid program were transferred to JSPS from Monbusho (now Monbu Kagakusho [Ministry of Education, Culture, Sports, Science and Technology (MEXT)]).

-We release the English version of Application Procedures for Grants-in-Aid for Scientific Research - KAKENHI - (FY2015 Research Activity Start-up; original version was released on March 1, 2015), and Application Forms.
+We release the English version of Application Procedures for Grants-in-Aid for Scientific Research - KAKENHI - (FY2016 Fund for the Promotion of Joint International Research (Fostering Joint International Research); original version was released on July 1, 2016), and Application Forms.

 This Handbook has been prepared primarily for researchers who are using Grants-in-Aid for Scientific Research (KAKENHI) or who are planning to apply for these grants.
 It provides a simple description of the basic contents of the grant program.